 Glo’s ($$) – Eggs Benedict accompanied with hash browns are the best you can get in the area.
 If you prefer an omelet or skillet, you will not be disappointed as well.
-Coffee here is 1st class.
+The coffee here is 1st class.
 That makes your perfect breakfast for starting a day in Seattle.

-Bacco Cafe ($$) – If you like us are a fan of seafood for breakfast, lunch, and dinner, you should visit Bacco.
-Egg benedict with crab and fresh juice will give you a great start of the day.
+Bacco Cafe ($$) – If you are a fan of seafood for breakfast, lunch, and dinner, you should visit Bacco.
+Egg benedict with crab and fresh juice will give you a great start to the day.
 You can also drink coffee or famous mimosa, which is fantastic here.

 Palisade Restaurant ($$$) – Is well located in the Interbay and has a fantastic view.
 It’s a great place to have a crab cake in Seattle.
 Other popular choices are warm crab & lobster dip, fisherman’s seafood fettuccine, or stuffed prawns.
 If you prefer some beef, the right choice for lunch is a prime rib sandwich.
 One of the best seafood in Seattle!

-Il Terrazzo Carmine ($$$$) – If you are looking to eat great Italian food in luxury restaurant it is the place for you.
-They serve delicious food and service is excellent.
+Il Terrazzo Carmine ($$$$) – If you are looking to eat great Italian food in a luxury restaurant it is the place for you.
+They serve delicious food and the service is excellent.
 Our favorite choices are rigatoni bolognese, pesto fettuccine, caesar salad, gnocchi, risotto, or insalata portiforno.
 For dessert, we always choose Crème brûlée.
-You can’t go wrong with this place and their food selection.
+You can’t go wrong with this place and its food selection.